Texas Rangers at Tampa Bay Rays game preview

 BOTTOM LINE

-Texas heads into the matchup fresh off a dominant performance by Lance Lynn.
-Lynn threw eight innings, giving up zero runs on three hits with 10 strikeouts against Tampa Bay.
+Either Texas or Tampa Bay will take home a series victory with a win.

-The Rays are 20-19 in home games.
-Tampa Bay is hitting a collective batting average of .253 this season, led by Austin Meadows with an average of .297.
+The Rays are 21-19 on their home turf.
+Tampa Bay hitters have posted a team on-base percentage of .323 this season, led by Tommy Pham with a mark of .385.

-The Rangers are 18-21 on the road.
-Texas’ team on-base percentage of .330 is eighth in the majors.
-Joey Gallo leads the lineup with an OBP of .414.
-The Rangers won the last meeting 5-0.
-Lance Lynn notched his 10th victory and Rougned Odor went 3-for-4 with a double, a triple and an RBI for Texas.
-Yonny Chirinos took his fourth loss for Tampa Bay.
+The Rangers are 18-22 on the road.
+Texas is hitting a collective .256 this season, led by Elvis Andrus with an average of .307.
+The Rays won the last meeting 5-2.
+Brendan McKay recorded his first victory and Avisail Garcia went 1-for-4 with a home run and two RBIs for Tampa Bay.
+Adrian Sampson registered his fifth loss for Texas.

 TOP PERFORMERS

-Brandon Lowe leads the Rays with 34 extra base hits and is slugging .520.
-Willy Adames is 11-for-36 with two doubles, three home runs and five RBIs over the last 10 games for Tampa Bay.
+Pham leads the Rays with 85 hits and has 35 RBIs.
+Willy Adames is 11-for-35 with two doubles, four home runs and six RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES